 Panama City to Pacifico Int Airport:

-To avail cheap flights, start the search early on try be flexible with dates and arrival airports.
+To avail of cheap flights, start the search early on and try to be flexible with dates and arrival airports.

 Using Viva Colombia, whatever online rate you secure, if booking for two people, you will notice the price increases.

 For example, our flights to Bogota came in at €64e pp (not the euros!).
 When booking for two people at the same time the price jumped to €92 pp. Damn your taxes and charges.

 Book separately knowing that worst case, you won’t get to sit beside each other on the plane.
 The plane was half empty so this wasn’t an issue for us, and sure it’s only a 1.5-hour flight.